About Me

 That’s when I stopped trying to jam myself into yet another career that wasn’t right.
 I stopped trying to fit.
 Instead, I followed what had always drawn me in but never felt like a "real" option - yoga, mindfulness, and the power of self-awareness.

 Yoga didn’t just help me stretch or slow down - it reconnected me with myself.
 It gave me the space to understand my ADHD brain, to work with it instead of against it.
 It became my toolkit for managing burnout, reclaiming energy, and creating routines that worked for me, not against me.
-More than that, it showed me that the key to resilience isn’t about “doing more” but about doing differently.
+More than that, it showed me that the key to resilience isn’t about “doing more” but about doing less, and doing it differently.
+And it opened my mind and the door to other modalities of movement and fitness.

-Now, through Mindful Yogi Academy, I guide other midlife women on their own path to recovery and resilience.
-Women who, like me, have always coped until they couldn’t.
-Women who are trying to manage ADHD, perimenopause, and the deep exhaustion that comes with years of overgiving.
+Now, through Mindful Yogi Academy, I guide others on their own path to recovery and resilience.
+Peoplewho, like me, have always coped until they couldn’t.
+Particularly women who are trying to manage ADHD, perimenopause, and the deep exhaustion that comes with years of overgiving, but also people of any age or circumstance.

 I don’t teach unrealistic self-care routines or rigid structures that fall apart after a week.
 Instead, I offer mindfulness and movement practices that fit into real, messy, demanding lives.
-Simple but powerful shifts that help women carry life more easily - without feeling like they have to fight their own brains in the process.
+Simple but powerful shifts that help you carry life more easily - without feeling like you have to fight your own brain in the process.

 Because burnout isn’t just about doing too much.
 It’s about carrying too much.
-And my mission is to help women lighten that load, step out of survival mode, and start living fully again.
+And my mission is to help you lighten that load, step out of survival mode, and start living fully again.

 This isn’t about productivity.
 It’s about resilience.
 It’s about freedom.
 It’s about living lightly.